neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Service-API/Password-Change-API.md

 | 2023.3.0    | Initial introduction of the API |
 | 2024.2.0    | Addition of rate limits         |

+## Password change page endpoint
+Retrieves the url of the password change page for the given domain.

 #### URL
 | Path                               | Method |
 |------------------------------------|--------|